jackonelli/wednesday-world-cup/README.md

 cargo run --bin wwc_cli add all
 ```

-Now, the backend is set up and the only remaining thing is to start the server.
+Now, the database is set up and the only remaining thing is to start the server.
 The server expects a config file `Rocket.toml` in the repo root.
 An actual config is placed in `server/Rocket.toml`, which is symlinked to the repo root.
 If there is an issue with the symlinking, simply copy the actual file from `server/` to the repo root.